lucavice/lucavice-site/README.md

 ## Tailwind: how it works

+When the application is built with ```dotnet build``` (implicitly called by ```dotnet run```), we are also kicking off a build task for producing the final css.
-When we run ```npm run build``` in the *theme* folder, we kick off a *gulp* task called *css*.
+In fact, msbuild kicks off  ```npm run build``` in the *theme* folder, with is an alias for a *gulp* task called *css*.

 This task starts a PostCSS build that takes ```tailwind.config.js``` and ```Styles\lucavice.css```, and converts them to the final css output in ```wwwroot\assets\dist\css\lucavice.css```

 You will notice that the css file is *very* large.
 This is because Tailwind is generating all possible combinations of css classes.
 This is useful during development, as you can freely use most utility classes provided by Tailwind without rebuilding.

 When you are ready to deploy your application to production, you can use the command ```npm run build-prod```, which will include purge and minification subtaks, bringing down the css size from about 2000kb to 8kb (a total of only 3kb gzipped!).
-I run this command in my CI/CD build task only.
+You don't have to call this task explicitly in a CI/CD environment, as it is triggered automatically by msbuild if you are building in ```Release``` mode.

 Checkout the ```gulp.js``` file to see how it works.